How To Use Coffee Grounds In the Garden

 Coffee shops often give coffee grounds away free to gardeners, as they’re a waste product they would

 normally have to pay to dispose of.
-For coffee-loving gardeners like me, this freely available resource
+For coffee-loving gardeners, this freely available resource

 other plants to reduce competition for space, nutrients, water and sunlight.
 How much caffeine actually